Help available in mainstream education

 What a SEND Inclusion Partner is and how they can help

-Inclusion Partners (IPs) work with and support early years’ settings, schools and colleges to better support children and young people aged 0 to 25 with Special Educational Needs and Disabilities (SEND).
+Inclusion Partners (IPs) work with and support early years’ settings, schools and colleges to better support children and young people aged 0 to 25 with SEND.
 All educational settings in Essex have an Inclusion Partner.

 They work in collaboration with Educational Psychologists (EPs), Engagement Facilitators (EFs) and other education teams to promote and put in place inclusive practice and improve outcomes for children and young people with SEND.